 A variety of public outreach and citizen participation was used to develop this Consolidated Plan.
 The 2024 Housing and Community Development survey was used to help establish priorities for the Prince William Area by gathering feedback on the level of need for housing and community development categories.
 Two public meetings were held prior to the release of the draft plan to garner feedback on preliminary findings.
 A set of two focus groups were held to gather input from stakeholders.
 These topics included affordable housing and community needs.
-The Plan was released for public review and public hearings will be held to offer residents and stakeholders the opportunity to comment on the plan.
+The Plan was released for public review and a public hearing will be held to offer residents and stakeholders the opportunity to comment on the plan.

-The County will allow for the Citizen Participation Plan to include both virtual/online public hearings in place of, or in addition to, in-person hearings, such as during times of a state of emergency or serious public health emergency, or even as a matter of general practice.
+The County will allow for the Citizen Participation Plan to include virtual/online public hearings, in addition to, in-person hearings, as a matter of general practice.